-The Amended Plan limits (i) the number of shares with respect to which options and stock appreciation rights may be granted to an individual participant in any calendar year to 3,500,000 with allowance for an additional 3,500,000 options and stock appreciation rights in connection with an individual participant's commencement of employment or service, (ii) the awards granted to any member of the board in any calendar year for services provided as a member of the board to no more than 500,000 shares, and (iii) the aggregate amount of all compensation paid or provided to any member of the board in any calendar year for services provided as a member of the board to no more than \$5,000,000 (with equity-based compensation valued based on the grant date fair value of the award).
+The Amended Plan limits (i) the number of shares with respect to which options and stock appreciation rights may be granted to an individual participant in any calendar year to 3,500,000 with allowance for an additional 3,500,000 options and stock appreciation rights in connection with an individual participant's commencement of employment or service, (ii) the awards granted to any member of the board in any calendar year for services provided as a member of the board to no more than 500,000 shares, and (iii) the aggregate amount of all compensation paid or provided to any member of the board in any calendar year for services provided as a member of the board in any calendar year for services provided as a member of the board in any calendar year for services provided as a member of the board to no more than \$5,000,000 (with equity-based compensation valued based on the grant date fair value of the award).
 The Amended Plan also limits awards intended to qualify as performance-based compensation under Section 162(m) to no more than: (i) 3,500,000 shares consisting of restricted stock or restricted stock units granted to an individual participant in any calendar year; and (ii) \$5 million paid with respect to cash-based awards for each twelve-month period that constitutes or is part of the awards performance period.
 The foregoing share limits are subject to adjustment in connection with changes in capitalization as described below.